 Can't decide which style of beer to enjoy tonight?
 Enjoy two completely different brews in the same glass with the popular Black and Tan.
-This is that layered beer drink which you can see poured in almost any bar in America and it's very easy to make at home.
+This is the layered beer drink that you can see poured in almost any bar in America, and it's very easy to make at home.

-The Black and Tan requires two beers: a pale ale (like Bass Ale, Boulevard, Sierra Nevada, etc.) at the bottom; Guinness Stout (or similar dark stout) on the top.
+The Black and Tan requires two beers: a pale ale (like Bass Ale, Boulevard or Sierra Nevada) at the bottom and Guinness Stout (or a similar dark stout) on the top.

 These two beers make a perfect "black and tan" layer in the glass if they're poured correctly.
 As you drink it, you'll find the two layers remain separated and that the finish is the complete opposite of the first drink.

 The Black and Tan has transformed modern bar taps, which are now often decorated with a "Black and Tan spoon."
 As you will see, the spoon is the key to creating the layers of this and similar beer drinks.

 - Fill a pint glass halfway with the pale ale.

 - Float the Guinness on top by slowly pouring it over the back of a spoon to fill the glass.

 Traveler's Tip: If you travel to Ireland, the one thing you should not do is order a Black and Tan at the pub.
 Instead, ask for your Guinness straight from the tap.
 The same etiquette rule applies to the Irish Car Bomb.

 There are two elements that make layered beer drinks a success: the density of the two beers and a slow, indirect pour.